pratishshr/ob-map/README.md

 yarn add ob-map
 ```

-Map object keys from one key to another with the help of a mapping.
+Map object keys from one key to another with the help of a mapping object.
+Supports mapping for nested object as well.

 ## Usage

+### Flat Structure

 ```js
 import map from 'ob-map';